kdgdkd/MIDImod/README.md

 - **Integrate with Your DAW (Virtual Ports):**

   - MIDImod can create **virtual MIDI ports** on your computer.
-This means you can route MIDI from one piece of software (like your DAW – Ableton Live, Logic Pro, etc.), through MIDImod for processing, and then into another piece of software or back into your DAW on a different track.
-It's like adding a powerful custom MIDI effects processor right into your digital workflow.
+This means you can route MIDI from a controller through a MIDImod port, and read the processed output in any piece of software (like your DAW – Ableton Live, Logic Pro, etc.).
+It easily adds a powerful custom MIDI effects processor right into your digital workflow.

 - **Combine and Organize (Multiple Rule Files):**